Smurfit Kappa - Rewarding Shareholders, Clients And The Environment

 Source: Smurfit Kappa Earnings Conference Call Transcript

 The ShelfSmart and SupplySmart initiatives set the Smurfit Kappa brand apart from its peers by helping clients increase sales volumes and reduce costs respectively.
-The ShelfSmart service combines marketing expertise with large database of retail shelves to analyze and compare performance of different packaging designs.
-The service also incorporates eye-tracking tools to provide real time assessment of new packaging solutions.
-SupplySmart on the other hand builds on the company's experience in packaging and helps clients reduce logistic costs, lower packaging costs and streamline production and simplify supply chains.
-Finally, the company has also launched eSmart service which is oriented towards the eCommerce industry and solves a wide range of problems related packing lines, supply chains and customer experience.
+The ShelfSmart service combines marketing expertise with a large database of retail shelves to analyze and compare performance of different packaging designs.
+The service also incorporates eye-tracking tools to provide real-time assessment of new packaging solutions.
+SupplySmart, on the other hand, builds on the company's experience in packaging and helps clients reduce logistic costs, lower packaging costs and streamline production and simplify supply chains.
+Finally, the company has also launched its eSmart service which is oriented towards the eCommerce industry and solves a wide range of problems related to packing lines, supply chains and customer experience.

 These three service lines rely heavily on innovation and new technologies, but the reason why they are so hard to replicate by peers is experience.
 Smurfit Kappa's long time experience with all of the world's major FMCG and eCommerce companies gives the company an edge over other competitors.
-By digging through the company's website and online resources we could see a long list of blue chip clients - Procter and Gamble, Unilever, Mondelez, Colgate-Palmolive, Mars, Danone, Coca-Cola, Heineken, AB InBev, Carlsberg, Nestle, Henkel, BASF, Pepsico, Philips, eBay and a wide range of smaller start-up businesses.
+By digging through the company's website and online resources we could see a long list of blue chip clients - Procter & Gamble, Unilever, Mondelez, Colgate-Palmolive, Mars, Danone, Coca-Cola, Heineken, AB InBev, Carlsberg, Nestle, Henkel, BASF, PepsiCo, Philips, eBay and a wide range of smaller start-up businesses.

 Source: smurfitkappa.com